Here you'll find answers to your most commonly asked questions.

 Q: Do I need special (fancy or expensive) speaker wire?

 A: No. And Yes.
 The Maraschino line of amplifiers is a precision instrument capable of extremely high output.
 It should be treated with care, and wired with pride.
 You need not spend alot to do this.
-Quality speaker harness will be a benefit and can be added to your order right here at Digital Amplifier Co. website.
+Quality speaker harness will be a benefit and can be added to your order right here on our Digital Amplifier Company website.
 (See Speaker_Snakes).
 We also believe when it comes to speaker wire, shorter is better.
 Listening tests prove this over and over.
 Keeping the amps close to your speakers allows you to run shorter leashes, and thus less negative impact on your musical enjoyment.

 Q: What's the best speaker wire for my amps?